Planning a trip with your horses requires immense planning and proper execution. When you start to plan any trip, you must consider several things.

 EIA is a lethal viral irresistible illness that is exceptionally infectious.
 Therefore, a negative Coggins test implies the horse is immune to EIA antibodies.

 A Coggins test reports the pony's age, breed, name, and enlistment number of the veterinarian who presented the blood test.
-While voyaging, affirm the Coggin prerequisites for each state you hope to board your pony.
+While voyaging, affirm the Coggin prerequisites for each state where you plan to board your pony.

 Many states require a negative Coggins test in no less than a year.
 However, a few states have a lot more limited time restrictions.